kubeshop/botkube/examples/service-debugging/README.md

 # BotKube Use Case: Collaboratively debug Kubernetes resources via Slack

-This example showcase debugging failing Pod with network issue.
+This example showcases debugging a failing Pod with a network issue.
 You will learn:

 - how BotKube notifies you about errors
 - how to execute `kubectl` commands via `@Botkube`